zhemani/FractalCreator/README.md

-# FractalCreator-
+# FractalCreator
-Application which draws fractal images on the screen.
+A program which draws various fractal images on the screen using a linked stack data strucutre.
 Written in Java.